What are auditory skills?

 Three to Six Months:

 Try giving baby simple musical toys like maracas that she can shake and produce a sound.
+She'll learn cause and effect skills at the same time - shaking the rattle produces a noise.

 Repeat baby’s sounds back to her – ba ba’s and ooh’s and ah’s are all part of her finding her voice and processing the sounds she makes.